 Which party – the public partner or the private partner should be responsible for maintaining the community’s internet network?

 Once a network is completed, a second question needs to be addressed: who will be responsible for maintaining it in working order.
 This really can be divided into two questions.
-First, which partner is responsible for maintaining the completed internet network in good working order, taking on the responsibility for replacing equipment that wears out, fails, or is that is damaged by weather or some other natural cause?
+First, which partner is responsible for replacing equipment that wears out, fails, or is that is damaged by weather or some other natural cause?
 Second, which partner is responsible for making certain the network does not become technologically obsolete: assuming responsibility for upgrading the equipment and associated software so that it continues to meet the evolving needs of individual and business users in the community?

 A high degree of technical knowledge about network design and industry trends are critical to meet these maintenance requirements.
 For that reason, it isn’t surprising that in many settings this responsibility will be assumed, at least in part, by a private partner, even if the public partner wants to own and operate the network.